 A major challenge in underwater robotics is navigation, because GPS is not available and state estimates from onboard navigation sensors drift over time.
 Our solution is to use imaging or profiling sonar, and, if water turbidity allows, cameras, to map the environment, while using this map for localization.
 We perform underwater inspection of ships and harbor infrastructure with a hovering robot (IJRR 2012, IROS 2016).
 Applications include safety inspection to monitor paint and corrosion, and security inspection to search for limpet mines.
 Use of the robot avoids putting divers at risk and ensures full coverage even in turbid waters.
 We are also investigating novel ways of extracting 3D information from imaging sonar, see acoustic structure from motion (IROS 2015).

 We are developing novel inertial-aided state estimation approaches for fast and agile flight in GPS-denied environments.
 While the typical application encompasses challenging indoor and tree-covered environments, GPS-denied navigation is also relevant for full-size aircraft, as GPS can be jammed or spoofed.
-We have recently demonstrated GPS-denied flight of a full-size helicopter over a distance of more than 200km with a state estimation error at landing of less than 40m (ICRA 2016).
+We have recently demonstrated GPS-denied flight of a full-size helicopter over a distance of more than 200km with a state estimation error at landing of less than 40m (IROS 2016).
 This is achieved by matching lidar data to a prior digital elevation model of the area.

 Efficient Incremental SLAM